Intervention/docs/image/v3/getting-started/introduction.md

 ### Features

-- Unified API for GD, Imagick or [libvips](https://github.com/Intervention/image-driver-vips)
+- Fluent & unified API for GD, Imagick or [libvips](https://github.com/Intervention/image-driver-vips)
 - Processing of animated Images
 - Support for colorspaces and profiles
 - Support for text wrapping and line height in the font system